grompe/BTWTweak/patcher/readme.txt

 - Allow grinding hellfire and sandstone back to their respective dust/pile form

+- Add visual rotation to the top surface of the turntable

 v0.8

 - Render sun/moon on short and tiny view distances as it is now